The Hudson River

 Where Is the Hudson River?

-The Hudson River begins in the Adirondack Mountains of northern New York at Lake Tear of the Clouds near Mount Marcy.
-From there, it flows generally south through eastern New York State before emptying into Upper New York Bay between Manhattan, Staten Island, New Jersey, and Brooklyn.
+The Hudson River’s commonly cited headwaters begin at Lake Tear of the Clouds near Mount Marcy in the Adirondacks.
+From there, the river flows generally south through eastern New York State before reaching New York Harbor and Upper New York Bay at the edge of Manhattan, New Jersey, and nearby parts of Brooklyn and Staten Island.

-The river passes through or near many well-known communities and regions, including Albany, Poughkeepsie, Kingston, West Point, Yonkers, and New York City.
-Near its southern end, the Hudson River becomes a tidal estuary influenced by the Atlantic Ocean.
+The river passes through or near many well-known places, including Albany, Kingston, Poughkeepsie, Beacon, West Point, Yonkers, and New York City.
+South of Troy, much of the Hudson functions as a tidal estuary, meaning water levels and currents are influenced by ocean tides.

-Long Island lies to the southeast of the river’s mouth, separated from mainland New York by the East River and New York Harbor.
+Long Island lies southeast of the Hudson’s mouth, separated from mainland New York by the East River and New York Harbor.
+That relationship helps explain why the river is such an important reference point in regional geography.

 Why the Hudson River Matters to Long Island

-The Hudson River is geographically tied to Long Island because the island begins near the river’s mouth at New York Harbor.
-In many geographic descriptions, Long Island is described as stretching eastward from the mouth of the Hudson River for approximately 118 miles.
+The Hudson River is geographically tied to Long Island because the island’s western end lies near the river’s mouth at New York Harbor.
+In broad geographic terms, Long Island extends eastward from the harbor area for roughly 118 miles.

 The river also helped shape the economic and cultural growth of the entire New York metropolitan region, including Long Island.
 Shipping routes, trade networks, immigration, railroads, bridges, tunnels, and port development around the Hudson River contributed directly to the rise of New York City and surrounding suburban regions.